ConsenSys/doc.pantheon/docs/Tutorials/Permissioning/Getting-Started-Onchain-Permissioning.md

-description: Setting up and using onchain Permissioning
+description: Setting up and using Hyperledger Besu onchain Permissioning
 <!--- END of page meta data -->

 # Getting Started with Onchain Permissioning

-The following steps describe bootstrapping a local permissioned network using a Besu node and a development server to run the Permissioning Management Dapp.
+The following steps describe bootstrapping a local permissioned network using a Hyperledger Besu node and a development server to run the Permissioning Management Dapp.

 !!! note